Aircraft Maintenance TechnicianInterview Questions

 Example: “The post-maintenance inspection is just as important as the work I perform.
 During this process, I again use the checklist provided by the aircraft manufacturer.
 This provides me the opportunity to correct any errors made during the maintenance process before clearing the aircraft for flight.
 On occasion, I will ask one of the other maintenance technicians to perform the post-maintenance inspection.”

 Question: You’ve mentioned the aircraft maintenance manuals several times.
 Can you describe how you read and interpret the manuals, service bulletins, and other documentation to determine the best method of repairing or replacing malfunctioning or damaged components?

 Explanation: This is a follow-up question to the previous answers you provided.
 Interviewers will ask follow-up questions to qualify your capabilities further or to dig deeper into a topic in which they’re interested.
 Follow-up questions are answered the same way original questions are, but you may want to provide additional details since the interviewer is obviously interested in this topic.

 Example: “Fortunately, the FAA has dictated the structure and content of aircraft maintenance manuals.
 This makes it easier to read, review, and locate the appropriate maintenance procedures in the manual.
-I also make sure I review the service bulletins for the aircraft I am working on, which have been released since the last maintenance was performed.
+I also make sure to review the service bulletins for the aircraft I am working on which have been released since the last maintenance was performed.
 These will identify any new or updated issues the aircraft manufacturer feels are important.”

 Question: What steps do you take to update repair logs, documenting all preventive and corrective aircraft maintenance?